Free & Cheap Indoor Movies for NYC Kids this Summer

 Free with suggested donation

-The museum celebrates the cinematic work of the multitalented Brooklyn native.
-While not all of the films are appropriate for kids (or anyone—did you see her version of A Star is Born?), screwball comedy What's Up Doc?
-(July 10) and musical Yentl (July 31) are good for families.
+The museum celebrates the groundbreaking cinematic work of director Steven Spielberg.
+While not all of the films are appropriate for young kids (Schindler's List may have won an Oscar but you don't want your preschooler to see it), Raiders of the Lost Ark (June 25), Jurassic Park (July 9), Close Encounters of the Third Kind (July 23) and E.T. the Extra Terrestrial (August 13) are good for tweens and up.
 Tickets are distributed on a first-come, first-served basis starting at 4pm on the day of each screening.

 Sony Wonder Technology Lab